Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 Okay.

 I'm glad that we can disagree on a thousand things.
+Yeah.

-That's okay, because, again, neither one of us is going anywhere.
+That's okay, because again, neither one of us is going anywhere.

 So, you know, I'm glad that we can be friends and we can laugh.

-I must say, the one thing I kind of like hold against you is when the Mueller report came out, I feel like you mischaracterized it, and I feel that was shady.
+I must say, the one thing I kind of like hold against you is when the Mueller report came out, I feel like you mischaracterized it and I feel that was shady.

-Here, and I'm going to read, the Mueller report came out, and you said the evidence developed, and of course you didn't have to do this.
+Here, and now I'm going to read, the Mueller report came out and you said the evidence developed, and of course you didn't have to do this.
+This report spoke for itself and Mueller also released

+Yes, a redacted version that you could have used.
 You said the evidence developed by the special counsel was not sufficient to establish that the president committed an obstruction of justice offense.

-He said if we had confidence that the President clearly did not commit obstruction of justice, we would have so stated.
+That's not what Mueller said.
+He said if we had confidence that the president clearly did not commit obstruction of justice, we would have so stated.

-Could I have a hearing?
+Could I have a you know,

 And I just had to get that off my chest.

+Can I respond?
+Yes, of course.
 That's why I brought it up.

 All right.

 On March 5th, when he came in and told me what he was planning on doing, I said, you have to give me a report that I can make public quickly.
+It has to be redacted.

 Because the day you give me the report, everyone's going to be speculating.
+I read he did give you that.

 No, he did not.
+Okay.

-So when he came in, and by the way, there was no pressure for him to give it on any day certain.
+So when he came in, and by the way, there was no pressure for him to give in on any day certain.
+He could have taken his time and redacted it.

 But let me get the facts out, because people are very quick to jump to conclusions.
+They don't know the facts.

 So

 he came in and they gave us on Friday the report unredacted.
+It was illegal to put it out.

 It was estimated to take two to three weeks to redact it.
+I couldn't sit on that.

 The media was going crazy.

 Talking heads were talking about how the president was about to be, you know, go to jail and so forth.
+We couldn't have that happen to the market, to our foreign adversaries overseas.

-I felt that I had to say something to give the bottom line of what he decided.
+I felt that I had to say something to give the bottom line. of what he decided.

 Number one, I said he found there was no collusion.
+It's like going out and announcing a verdict.

-I didn't regale the whole trial, but I said he said there was no collusion.
+I didn't regale the whole trial, but I said, he said there was no collusion.
+Well, you framed it as he was innocent, and then everything else

+argued against that.
 And then he said we can't come to the conclusion that he didn't obstruct justice, and you said he didn't obstruct justice.

 Well, I invite people to go and look at the letter.
+Yeah, well, I only read part of it.

-I said he sets forth the facts on 10 episodes, which he believes are potentially obstruction.
+First, I said what he did.
+I said he sets forth the facts on 10 episodes, which he believe are potentially obstruction.

 He does not reach a conclusion.